grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* pretty sure I HAVE this, confirm
 * [ ] Add?
 "The way sound travels underwater is complex, sometimes almost magical."
 	* Though there is already a line about how sound finds new and mysterious ways to propagate in the depths
-* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
-	* Maybe with shakes over ship-to-ship, just to keep it interesting
-	* Maybe Shakes wonders if it's moral to run weapons
-	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
-	* Though that rebel group might be the oppressors in 6 months
-	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
-	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
 * depot:
 	* [-] Make Vickers the bartender at the depot pub?
 Make it the nub pub?
 		* I think I never mention him by name.
 So, I think instead he's just going to be Vicker's ol' concept of the skinny-fat guy.